Enryun/TutorialKit/README.md

 Then run `pod install`.

-Don't forget to `import TutorialKit` in every file you'd like to use Hero.
+Don't forget to `import TutorialKit` in every file you'd like to use it.

 ## Features
 - Customizable tutorial steps with `Tutorial` structs.